LuxiferSagerking623/TRY_YOUR_LUCK_game_project/README.md

 Code requirement 5: Program codes in multiple files

 Basically there are 2 .cpp files, one is the 'main.cpp' while the other is 'run.cpp'.
 In 'main.cpp', there are multiple functions including 'run_guessing_random_number_game', 'save' and 'load'.
 These functions will perform their tasks in the main function. 'run.cpp' is for deciding whether or not the specific node has the correct guess, and the 'run.cpp' file will return either integer '1' or '0'.
 It consists of a 'run' funtion which is affiliated under the 'run_guessing_random_number_game'.
 A header file is also created for triggering the function.

+# Extensions that can be considered

+1. Including different sizes of grids

+Originally, we planned to include larger square grid sizes (for instance, 4x4 ad 5x5 grid sizes) for player's selection.
+To do so, we need to get other parts done first.
+However, due to technical and time constraints, we had no choice but to abandon this plan and focus on getting other parts done.
+If we were given more time for this project, and we mastered the techniques required to write the codes in a cleaner and faster way, we would have included the proposed options of larger square grid sizes.

+2. Supporting different versions

+We may remake this game project such that it supports HTML5 (with CSS3) web version and/or mobile app version (i.e., Android and iOS version).
+But again, due to the same reasons, we would not be able to make this extension to realize this great thought.

 # Remarks